Adversarial Attacks on Combinatorial Multi-Armed Bandits: Conclusion

 \section{Conclusion}

 \looseness=-1 In this paper, we provide the first study on attackability of CMAB and propose to consider the \emph{polynomial attackability}, a definition accommodating the exponentially large number of super arms in CMAB.
 We first provide a sufficient and necessary condition of polynomial attackability of CMAB.
 Our analysis reveals a surprising fact that the polynomial attackability of a particular CMAB instance is conditioned on whether the bandit instance is known or unknown to the adversary.
 In addition, we present a hard example, such that the instance is polynomially attackable if the environment is known to the adversary and polynomially unattackable if it is unknown.
 Our result reveals that adversarial attacks on CMAB are difficult in practice, and a general attack strategy for any CMAB instance does not exist since the environment is mostly unknown to the adversary.
 We propose an attack algorithm where we show that the attack is guaranteed to be successful and efficient if the instance is attackable.
 Extensive experimental results on real-world datasets from four applications of CMAB validate the effectiveness of our attack algorithm.
 As of future work, we will further investigate the impact of probabilistic triggered arm to the attackability, e.g., the attackability of online influence maximization given different diffusion models.
 It is also important to generalize the hardness result in unknown environment, e.g., a general framework to reduce unattackable CMAB problems to the hardness example.
+We also leave the study of attackability of CMAB under other threat models as future work.